 A negative test result for this test means that SARS-CoV-2 RNA was not present in the specimen above the limit of detection.
 However, a negative result does not rule out COVID-19 and should not be used as the sole basis for treatment or patient management decisions.
-It is possible to test a person too early or too late during SARS-CoV-2 infection to make an accurate diagnosis via cobas SARS-CoV-2 Influenza A/B Nucleic Acid Test for use on the cobas Liat System.
+It is possible to test a person too early or too late during SARS-CoV-2 infection to make an accurate diagnosis via the ID NOW COVID-19 2.0.